 Moreover, perhaps, it's essentially a free way to get around (notwithstanding purchase price and punctures) - and of course, it’s a lot of fun.

-Cycling has received substantial support from the government, particularly through the Cycling and Walking Investment Strategy. £1 billion of government funding has been made available to local bodies, covering safety, training and cycle route upgrades.
+Cycling has received substantial support from the government, particularly through the Cycling and Walking Investment Strategy. £1 billion of government funding has been made available to local bodies, covering safety, training and cycle route upgrades throughout the UK.

 Needless to say, if a bicycle is stolen, it can leave a deep hole in a person’s finances.
 That's where bicycle insurance comes in.
 For a relatively low annual premium, the cost of replacing a stolen bicycle is covered.